circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 If both these features are enabled, in a GitHub PR view the Checks tab will show workflow status and the Checks section in the PR conversation view will show job status.

-If you are using GitHuck Checks or GitHub Status updates with the [Skip Jobs feature](https://circleci.com/docs/skip-build/#skip-jobs) the status of the skipped builds will not be reported though the checks will be created in GitHub.
+If you are using GitHuck Checks or GitHub Status updates with the [skip jobs feature](/docs/skip-build/#skip-jobs), the status of the skipped builds will not be reported even though the checks will be created in GitHub.

 ## Prerequisites
 {: #prerequisites }